tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 ..  image:: images/grafana_import_v6.png
     :align: left

-To import specific dashboard, choose one of the following options:
+To import a specific dashboard, choose one of the following options:

-- paste dashboard id (``12567`` for InfluxDB dashboard, ``13054`` for Prometheus dashboard), or
+- paste the dashboard id (``12567`` for InfluxDB dashboard, ``13054`` for Prometheus dashboard), or
-- paste link to dashboard (https://grafana.com/grafana/dashboards/12567 for InfluxDB dashboard, https://grafana.com/grafana/dashboards/13054 for Prometheus dashboard), or
+- paste a link to the dashboard (https://grafana.com/grafana/dashboards/12567 for InfluxDB dashboard, https://grafana.com/grafana/dashboards/13054 for Prometheus dashboard), or
-- paste dashboard json file contents, or
+- paste the dashboard JSON file contents, or
-- upload dashboard json file.
+- upload the dashboard JSON file.

 Set dashboard name, folder, uid (if needed), and datasource-related query parameters (InfluxDB source, measurement and policy or Prometheus source, job and rate time range).